josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 Notice that you can support multiple validators by passing the functions in as an array.

 This example also adds a few getter methods.
-In a reactive form, you can always access any form control through the `get` method on its parent group, but sometimes it's useful to define getters as shorthand for the template.
+In a reactive form, you can always access any form control through the `get` method on its parent group, but sometimes it is useful to define getters as shorthand for the template.

 If you look at the template for the `name` input again, it is fairly similar to the template-driven example.